CYBERSECURITY A-Z

 • Stage 3: Prioritization – Assessing risks and impact

 Once potential threats and exposures are identified, organizations prioritize them based on their severity and potential impact.
 They assess the risks associated with each threat and determine the level of impact it may have on their operations.
-This stage helps organizations effectively allocate resources and focus on mitigating high-priority risks.
+This step helps organizations effectively allocate resources and focus on mitigating high-priority risks.

 • Stage 4: Validation – Verifying vulnerabilities and exposures